WeitaoZC/iflow/README.md

+# Pytorch Implementation of RiemannianFlow (learning stable Symmetric Positive Definite (SPD) and Unit Quaternion (UQ) data)
-# Pytorch Implementation of Stable Dynamic Flows (ImitationFlows)
+## Based on Stable Dynamic Flows (ImitationFlows)
-This library provides the models and the learning algorithms for learning deep stochastic stable dynamics by Invertible Flows.
+This original library provides the models and the learning algorithms for learning deep stochastic stable dynamics by Invertible Flows.
-The model is composed by a latent stochastic stable dynamic system and an invertible flow.
+The original model is composed by a latent stochastic stable dynamic system and an invertible flow.
 See [1](https://arxiv.org/abs/2010.13129)
+We propose a geometry-aware approach to learn data on the manifold such as SPD or uq data.

 The models and the learning algorithms are implemented in PyTorch.